tLDP/LDP/.github/README.md

 * Fork our repository
 * Update documents and/or correct/extend existing ones
 * Submit a Pull Request
-* Check if our builder succesxfully renders your submission
+* Check if our builder successfully renders your submission - if not, check why and resubmit
 * One of our admins will review your work
 * Publication on https://tldp.org/ is live :-)